-These values are lived, not laminated.
-They underpin our daily interactions and are visible in every classroom and central learning environment.
-Staff use them consistently to praise, reinforce, and re-direct behaviour required, e.g. 'Thank you for staying safe by walking with quiet footsteps down the corridor..../'That's not what I meant when I said ready.
+Our school rules and LOVE Promise are displayed in every classroom and central learning environments and used in daily school language and conversation with children at every opportunity to praise but also re-direct where required eg: 'Thank you for staying safe by walking sensibly down the corridor...../'That's not what I meant when I said ready.
 Ready meant...Ready looked like...'